ertugrul013/prisonBreak/README.md

 ```

 ## Item
 The Items are based on a abstract class called [item](google.com).
-This class has the folowing propeties.
+This class has the following properties.

   * Name
   * Weight